RajiaRani/RajiaRani/README.md

 For 4+ years, I taught Chemistry and mentored students in Math and Science.
 This experience helped me develop strong analytical thinking and the ability to break down complex problems step by step.

 In 2023, I transitioned into Artificial Intelligence — and never looked back.
-- Research Assistant in Computer Science @ USD
+- Research Assistant in Computer Science @ University of South Dakota, USA
 - Working with:
   - Large Language Models (LLMs) and AI Agents
   - PyTorch and GPU-based training